 Process & growth: an essay

-By 2016, I wanted to figure out how I could offer dinner plates regularly.
-I knew that throwing them on the wheel one by one felt unsustainable (ask any potter why!).
-Plates have a high ‘seconds’ rate, they can warp or crack, and they take up a lot of shelf space as they need to dry slowly.
+As the years passed, my mind turned to dinnerware.
+I knew that throwing dinner plates on the wheel one by one felt unsustainable (ask any potter why!)
 I learned about a RAM press, which is a hydraulic press that uses many tons of pressure to press soft clay into a mold.
 I threw an original plate on my wheel in the studio, had an expert moldmaker make a master for the presser to use, and then sent it to the manufacturer.
 Each piece of clay is loaded by hand into the machine one by one, and each pressed piece has the edges smoothed with a sponge.
 Despite being relatively labor intensive for a mass production method, in a few days several hundred pieces can be pressed, and they are all the same in size and thickness - this was important to me so the plates would stack nicely in a cabinet.
-Investing in my own RAM press in-house would have meant a significant upfront cost (requiring a loan), a lot of physical space (all those pieces have to be stored as they’re drying), and expanding my team to include employees who could operate the press.
-Instead, I decided to work with a RAM presser out of state, who presses and then bisques the plates, firing them to a low temperature so they are safe to ship to me on a pallet.
+I decided to work with a RAM presser out of state in order to keep my studio the same size.
+My production partner presses and then bisques the plates, firing them to a low temperature so they are safe to ship to me on a pallet.
 Once I receive them, I glaze and fire them to order in my own studio.

 Integrating this new RAM process challenged me to design in a new way.
 Part of what I love about the size of my production in-house is the freedom I have to change my mind if I’m not happy with how a piece is working.
 As such, my designs shift and flex all the time!
 Once I decided to work with the press, I had to design a piece that would remain in my collection for a long time: the setup to have my piece prepared for RAM by a master moldmaker is significant in both time and cost.
 It was a scary step to get the dinner plates made because it was the biggest financial investment I had ever made in my business (much bigger than a kiln or other equipment I had bought).
 But, I suddenly was able to say yes to orders I had previously had to decline; 80 plates in a few weeks for a dinner event would have been an impossibility if I was throwing them.
 The next year, I was ready to add another shape, my shallow bowl.